tracerrx/unifi-doorbell/README.md

 # unifi-doorbell
 Unifi Doorbell Hacks

-The below will replace the welcome graphic.
+The below will replace the welcome graphic on a UNIFI G4 Pro Doorbell.
 Note that the graphic will revert to the UNIFI supplied gif on reboot.
 In addition, your gif will NOT LOOP.

 ### Create the Graphic